Paperweightt/quick-change.nvim/README.md

 ## What Is Transmute

 `transmute.nvim` changes existing data to other forms.
-Highlight a section of text and select the transformation.
+Highlight a section of text and apply a transformation.

-### Installation
+## Installation

 > Requires [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim/tree/master) and [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim)